 The Point has a new children’s theater!
-The program, called the Spare Oom Children’s Theater is the life-long dream of Kayla Castaneda, at present a Point intern and Schreiner theatre major.
+The program, called the Spare Oom Children’s Theater is the life-long dream of Kayla Castaneda, at present the Point Technical Director and recent Schreiner theatre graduate.
 Castaneda first started her work with the Point a little more than a year and a half ago.
 While working in archives and the box office, she expressed her ambitions of eventually creating a children’s theater to the Point’s Artistic Director, Sarah Derousseau.
 Immediately, Mrs. Derousseau saw the potential of the project and encouraged Castaneda to build her program at the Point.

 It is important to note that although the shows and performances are aimed toward child audiences, they will be performed by adults and young adults of the community.
 “The purpose of our Spare Oom Children’s Theater is to produce quality productions for children and family audiences in order to educate, entertain, and instill a lifelong love for theatre.
 We want to create an enduring program to serve and impact the communities’ young audiences.’’

 The name Spare Oom, Castaneda says, is a literary reference to a beloved book and play that has been performed many times at the Point.
 “It was actually inspired by a line from one of my very favorite children’s books, C.S.
 Lewis’ The Lion, the Witch, and the Wardrobe, in which the fawn, Mr. Tumnus, first meets Lucy Pevensie. “‘Daughter of Eve, from the far land of Spare Oom where eternal summer reigns around the bright city of War Drobe, how would it be if you came and had tea with me?’
 It’s such a lovely invitation and I hope everyone will join us for our future performances.”
 Tickets are $5 for everyone.